Z-Web-Services/routerunner/PRODUCT_DEFINITION.md

 - Create routes within the active shift
 - Name routes for easy identification
 - Add addresses to each route using multiple input methods:
-  - Voice input for hands-free operation
+  - Voice input for hands-free operation with smart autocomplete
-  - Manual text entry
+  - Smart text entry with real-time Google Places suggestions
   - Camera OCR for document scanning
-- Address verification via Google Geocoding API
+- Intelligent address validation with Google Places API providing instant suggestions, typo correction, and address standardization

 ### 4. Field Work Execution
 - Navigate through addresses in each route